The fastest way to kill a retail AI deal:

 Writes need a named human.

 Ward queries your warehouse, POS, and ERP with read-only credentials.
-Agents can’t mutate the data they reason over.
-Anything that mutates state gates on approval from a role you define.
-Exports, write-backs, schedule pushes.
-The approver’s identity is on every record.
+Anything that writes (exports, write-backs, schedule pushes) gates on sign-off from a role you define, logged with the approver’s name.

 Not click-admin drift.